Why do I have so much vaginal discharge?

 Thick and Lumpy Discharge

 Are you feeling a bit itchy down there?
-The most common reason for a thick and lumpy discharge is a yeast infection.
+The most common reason for a thick, clumpy discharge is a yeast infection.
 However, it is worth noting that discharge may change in thickness and consistency based on levels of hydration.
 If you are not drinking enough water, your discharge will likely be more concentrated.

 Frothy discharge most often indicates bacterial vaginosis (BV) and is usually accompanied by vaginal itching and a fishy smell.
 This is an infection caused by an imbalance of bacteria in the vagina but is easily curable with an antibacterial ointment or antibiotic.